 You have to buy an LED lamp and base and top coats separately.
 The claim of 21 days of wear is questionable.

-A nice shade assortment and includes a couple glitter shades for pizzazz.
-Only takes two coats to achieve complete opacity.
-Shades are set true to color and won't fade or change during wear.
+A nice shade assortment includes a couple of glitter shades for pizzazz.
+Only takes 2 coats to achieve complete opacity.
+Shades are set true to color and won't fade or change.
 No reports of major chipping until at least 7 to 10 days.

 Base coat stays sticky even after curing.
 Some color names are a bit misleading and affect expectations.

 Twenty colors that are bright and bold.
 Kit includes pastels, neons, and much-loved glitter-infused shades.
 We love that you also get base and top coats in this generous collection.
 The brush is high-quality which makes for even, streak-free application.

 Kit doesn't come with a curing lamp.
 Colors tend to chip within a few days of wear.

 Brush is sturdy and comfortable to use.
 Simple application for first-timers, as well as salon professionals.
 Set of 6 bottles.
 Lasts 2 weeks with proper application.
 Detailed instructions for how to achieve salon-like results.

 May not last as long as promised.
 Need to purchase top and base coat separately and cure under an LED lamp for desired results.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.